dseguy/changedBehavior/behavior/staticInCallable.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Use of static in callables is deprecated
+   PHP Deprecated:  Use of "static" in callables is deprecated

-   Deprecated: Use of static in callables is deprecated PHP Deprecated:  Callables of the form [A, static::replace] are deprecated
+   Deprecated: Use of "static" in callables is deprecated PHP Deprecated:  Callables of the form ["A", "static::replace"] are deprecated

-   Deprecated: Callables of the form [A, static::replace] are deprecated a
+   Deprecated: Callables of the form ["A", "static::replace"] are deprecated a